Murray918/wdi-10-lessons/unit_1/w01d03/homework/README.md

 #######
 ```

 2. Write a loop that console logs a "right isosceles" triangle (SEE BELOW) made of '#' that has the height and length of `argument`.
+This is deceptively tricky.

 >Ex: argument is 7
 ```